arramac/ArramacScratch/query.md

 #FROM Clause
 The **`FROM <from_specification>`** clause is optional unless the source is filtered/projected later in the query.
 The purpose of this clause is to specify the data source upon which the query must operate.
 Commonly the whole collection is the source, but one can specify a subset of the collection instead.

-A query like “SELECT * FROM Families” indicates that the entire Families collection is the source over which to enumerate.
-A special identifier “ROOT” can be used to represent the collection instead of using the collection name.
+A query like "SELECT * FROM Families" indicates that the entire Families collection is the source over which to enumerate.
+A special identifier "ROOT" can be used to represent the collection instead of using the collection name.

 The binding rules that are enforced per query are the following:

-- The collection can be aliased like in “SELECT f.id FROM Families AS f” or simply “SELECT f.id FROM Families f”.
-Here “f” is the equivalent of “Families”.
-“AS” is an optional keyword to alias the identifier.
+- The collection can be aliased like in "SELECT f.id FROM Families AS f" or simply "SELECT f.id FROM Families f".
+Here "f" is the equivalent of "Families".
+"AS" is an optional keyword to alias the identifier.

 -	Note that once aliased, the original source cannot be bound.
-For example, “SELECT Familes.id FROM Families f” is syntactically invalid since the identifier “Families” cannot be resolved anymore.
+For example, "SELECT Familes.id FROM Families f" is syntactically invalid since the identifier "Families" cannot be resolved anymore.

 -	All properties that need to be referenced must be **fully qualified**.
 In the absence of strict schema adherence, this is enforced to avoid any ambiguous bindings.
-Therefore, “SELECT id FROM Families f” is syntactically invalid since the property “id” is not bound.
+Therefore, "SELECT id FROM Families f" is syntactically invalid since the property "id" is not bound.

 ##Sub-documents
 The source can also be reduced to a smaller subset.
 For instance, if one is interested in enumerating only a sub-tree in each document, the sub-root could then become the source, like in the following example.